ilopez5/information-retrieval/README.md

 For every word in the query, I pass it into both dictionaries but with different values.

 #### In **_point_**:
 I set them equal to 0.
-This signifies the index they are to be pointing at in the posting list.
+This signifies the index they are to be pointing at in the posting list (at least initially).
+These will be adjusted as posting lists are searched.

 #### In **_skip_**:
 I calculate the length of the current word's posting length.
 Then, I set the skip distance to [the square root of that length](https://nlp.stanford.edu/IR-book/html/htmledition/faster-postings-list-intersection-via-skip-pointers-1.html).
 In other words, the longer the posting list for a word, the longer the skip distance.